-And yet only a handful of their Christian student peers seemed to be connecting these two realities or engaging with this biblical call to social justice.
-This group of students decided something had to change, so they began meeting to pray, strategise and send out the first Homeless Outreach groups.
+Just Love started in Oxford in 2013, where a small group of Christian students in Oxford were struck by two realities: the unjust world they lived in, and the just God they worshipped.
+They were reading in scripture how the God they worshipped called them to share food with the hungry and loose the chains of injustice – yet only a handful of their Christian student peers seemed to be engaging with this biblical call to social justice.
+This group of students began meeting to pray, strategise and send out the first Homeless Outreach groups, starting Just Love.
 They wanted every Christian student in Oxford to be engaged with social justice and doing something about it.
-The next year would see them praying for justice, standing up against modern day slavery and changing their buying and eating habits to honour God’s creation and people.
+The next year would see them praying for justice, standing up against modern day slavery and changing their everyday habits to honour God’s creation and people.

 In 2015 Just Love groups started in Bath, Cambridge, Glasgow, Exeter and St Andrews.
 Just Love ran the first training events to resource Just Love committees and develop students in leadership.
 The staff team joyously expanded and we gained more expertise and wisdom on our advisory board.

 In 2016 the first cohort who’d seen Just Love established when they came up to university as freshers graduated.
-In accordance with our vision to release students to seek Jesus and justice well after university ends, we launched our alumni network
+In accordance with our vision to release students to seek Jesus and justice well after university ends, we launched our alumni network.